Are all veggies good for dogs or even safe for them to eat? Let’s discuss:

 - Carrots: These crunchy snacks can be fun to chew on and can help clean their pearly whites.

-- Celery: Celery offers vitamins A-C, may freshen breath, is fun to chew on, and may contribute towards heart health.
+- Celery: Celery offers vitamins A-C, may freshen breath, is fun to chew on, and may contribute to heart health.

 Benefits of feeding Vegetables to Dogs